Recalf/n8n-Cyber-Shield/README.md

 ### ⚡ Scaling to Millions of IOCs (Redis & Bloom Filters)
 * **Current State:** Direct MongoDB collection lookups.
 * **Upgrade:** Implement an in-memory Redis cache or Bloom Filters in front of MongoDB for sub-millisecond $O(1)$ indicator checks, or migrate threat databases to ClickHouse to support multi-million indicator feeds.

+---

+## 8. License & Disclaimers

+### 📄 Software License
+This project is open-source software distributed under the **MIT License**.
+See the **[LICENSE](LICENSE)** file in the root directory for full legal details.

+### 🛡️ Threat Intelligence Data Attribution
+Cyber Shield relies on third-party community threat intelligence data.
+All intellectual property, trademarks, and threat data belong to their respective creators and maintainers:

+* **[Abuse.ch Feodo Tracker](https://feodotracker.abuse.ch/):** Active Botnet Command & Control (C2) IP blocklists.
+* **[Hagezi DNS Blocklists](https://github.com/hagezi/dns-blocklists):** Threat Intelligence Feed (TIF) domain lists.
+* **[Stamparm IPsum](https://github.com/stamparm/ipsum):** Aggregated multi-blacklist IP hit score feed.
+* **[Emerging Threats](https://rules.emergingthreats.net/):** Verified compromised host and attack source IP blocklists.

+### ⚠️ Security & Liability Disclaimer
+* **Passive Monitoring:** Cyber Shield is designed for defensive network visibility and threat detection.
+Users are solely responsible for ensuring that packet capture and network monitoring comply with local privacy laws and organizational policies.
+* **False Positives:** Threat intelligence feeds rely on dynamic community data.
+IP addresses and domain reputations change rapidly, and false positives may occur.
+* **Warranty:** This software is provided *"as is"*, without warranty of any kind, express or implied.
+The author accepts no liability for network outages, missed security breaches, or damages resulting from the use or misuse of this system.